esketit-git/aSSL/README.md

 lib folder   encryption libs for RSA and AES, the two main files are aes. and rsa. file.
 They contain the encrypt / decrypt function and RSA key gen function. loopbacktests folder    run these file to test all is functioning correctly. dev folder              stuff that may be useful for developers

+Due to the unicode output of encrypted data, you wan to to get it encoded into hex or base 64 before sending out.
+Objects like textboxes change data they cannot represent.